datastax/dc-failover-demo/README.md

 ## Notice

 The source code contained in this project is designed for demonstration purposes and it's not intended for production use.
+A bastion instance is created along with a private key to access using ssh, in case you want to verify the state of the instances manually.
+Note that this private key is included in terraform outputs and can be a security risk in your deployment, outside this demo use keys generated beforehand and store them securily.

 The software is provided "as is", without warranty of any kind.
 Any use by you of the source code is at your own risk.

 [ddac]: https://www.datastax.com/products/datastax-distribution-of-apache-cassandra